 This study looked at the effect of ageing, washing and tumble drying PFAS-based water-resistant fabric coatings on the presence of such chemicals.
 The researchers say that these processes increased the levels of PFASs being detected and released, and they argue for wider-ranging restrictions on these substances.

 Per- and poly-fluoroalkyl substances (PFASs) are organic compounds containing fluorine that do not degrade; consequently, they are sometimes referred to as ‘forever chemicals’.
 There are thousands of specific PFASs, with a range of consumer and industrial uses.
 Some of these chemicals have been identified as posing risks to human health and the environment such as liver damage and raised cholesterol levels.
-Several are listed under the Stockholm Convention on Persistent Organic Pollutants and are restricted within the EU, while others have been scheduled or proposed for restriction.
+Several are under the and are restricted within the EU, while others have been scheduled or proposed for restriction.

 Concerns over the use of PFASs have led to alternatives being explored for durable water-resistant coatings for outdoor wear such as jackets, ski trousers and gloves.
 Some of these have used entirely different compounds but others rely on currently unrestricted PFAS chemicals of high concern that are used in the manufacture of the repellent coating.
 Studies have also shown that as the coated material ages, the level of PFASs of concern can increase.
 This study aimed to add to the knowledge regarding this phenomenon by assessing the effect of washing and tumble drying on the presence of PFASs in treated materials.